Blogs

 Handwriting recognition by RPA captures handwriting in an image and converts it to text.
 The robot then leverages that text to identify, index, and transform the text.
 After that, RPA can ingest the data into business systems, such as enterprise resource planning (ERP).

-RPA in this scenario removes reliance on paper documents and manual data entry processes, while improving accuracy of captured information.
+RPA in this scenario removes reliance on paper documents and manual data entry processes while improving the accuracy of captured information.
 Additionally, this positively impacts compliance because it reduces errors made when entering data into the system.

 4. Managing client information with robotic process automation